 As some of our family were able to go and say goodbye to Grandma last weekend, I heard her say a couple of times, “I’ll be waiting for you!”
 It was a promise…and a challenge.
 She was challenging us to make sure we were prepared for that day when it’s our turn to leave this corrupted earth behind.

 Our family will gather in a few days to celebrate this amazing life of love and faithfulness that was our dear Grandma.
 Sadly, Tori and I will be unable to be there as we will be visiting our world-changers in Honduras.
 And Grandma, if she were at all mindful of things here, would tell us it’s ok and to go love on those kids who are doing just that – walking in the truth by serving the Kingdom of God in a foreign land.

-But, as they gather to remember this amazing lady, there be a beautiful mixture of sadness and joy.
-There will be tears of sadness as the truly significant loss to our temporal lives – the tears at what we know will be a long separation.
+But, as they gather to remember this amazing lady, there will be a beautiful mixture of sadness and joy.
+There will be tears of sadness at the truly significant loss to our temporal lives, tears at what we know will be a long separation.
 But there will be tears of joy as we think of the glorious moment that she heard those amazing words that we know she surely heard from her Master, “Well done, Lois.
 Well done.”

 And we will all remember how we may best honor her – by following her example so that she can hear him say it to us…